-Computer-aided-design (CAD)data, which include spatial information about how objects-such as building, cars, or aircraft-are constructed.
-Other important example of computer-aided-design databases are integrated-circuit and electronic-device layouts.
+Computer-aided design (CAD)data, which include spatial information about how objects-such as building, cars, or aircraft-are constructed.
+Other important examples of computer-aided-design databases are integrated-circuit and electronic-device layouts.

 Geographic data such as road maps, land-usage maps, topographic elevation maps, political maps showing boundaries, land-ownership maps, and so on.
 Geographical information system are special purpose databases for storing geographical data.
 Geographical data are differ from design data in certain ways.
 Maps and satellite images are typical examples of geographic data.
 Maps may provide not only location information associated with locations such as elevations.
 Soil type, land type and annual rainfall.

 Types of geographical data :